09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 (843) 448-5141

-This place hasn't changed at all!!!
+This is a classic, open-air and concrete floor seaside arcade, and has been open for many years.
 It still has tons of great games, although its almost all prize redemption games like nearly every other arcade now.
 Even those old antique baseball games look and work great.

 CASTLE DRACULA WAX MUSEUM/